 Underlying HIPAA verification is every employee’s professional judgment.
 No matter which documents or identifying pieces of information you ask for, you should use professional judgment as you determine the person’s identity and authority to make the request.
 However, you must still have guidelines in the form of policies and procedures to help employees verify requests for PHI.

 The HIPAAtrek platform makes it easy to update your policies and procedures and share them with your entire team.
 HIPAAtrek is a cloud-based HIPAA management solution designed to streamline your HIPAA compliance.
 Policies and procedures, as well as timely staff training, are key to a successful HIPAA program.
-Contact us today to learn how HIPAAtrek makes HIPAA simple.
+Contact us today to see how HIPAAtrek can fit in with your current workflow.